gaodechen/SDU_IR_Assignment_2020/README.md

 #### Tuning

-* Grid search
+* Grid Search Cross-validation
 * Bayesian Optimization

-Details in **IR_Assignment.pdf**.

 ## P.S.

-The feasibility of this repo has been verified by invoking classical ways of features engineering and boosting trees, but practical usage still needs promotion with more dataset and better designing.
+The feasibility of this repo has been verified by invoking classical ways of features engineering and boosting trees, but practical usage still needs promotion with more dataset and better designing & coding.

 We only got 500,000 documents and 20,000 queries as training data, which may lead to a less representative test result.
+So we don't recommend methods with specialized optimization onto this dataset.